 A deadly bacterial disease affecting the banana plant in Jamaica, the Moko Disease, destroyed several crops over a period of time.
 It is incurable and doesn’t respond to chemical treatments.

-It has now been eradicated except for a small area in St. James.
+Fortunately, it has now been eradicated except for a small area in St. James.

 What is the Banana? | Fruit, Vegetable, or Herb?